 “6.2.1.5.4 For bundles of cylinders the cylinder shells and closures shall be subjected to initial inspection and tests specified in 6.2.1.5.1.
-An adequate sample of frames shall be proof load tested to two times the maximum gross weight of the bundles of cylinders.
+An adequate sample of frames shall be proof load tested to two times the maximum gross mass of the bundles of cylinders.

 Additionally, all manifolds of bundle of cylinders shall undergo a hydraulic pressure test and all the completed bundles of cylinders shall undergo a leakproofness test.